bndtools/bndtools.github.io/workspace.md

     https://github.com/aQute-os/com.example

+## Book?

+If you like what you see in the videos, you can also read the [OSGi Starter PDF](assets/osgi-starter-workspace.pdf).
+This booklet goes a bit deeper into the Workspace model and its capabilities; it follows the same structure as videos.

 ## Install

 The following video shows how to install a workspace from a template and start a _playground_ project with the